-What Now: 1L, J.D.
-Candidate at Cornell Law School
+What Now: 3L, J.D.
+Candidate at Yale Law School

 I arrived to Harvard after briefly parting ways with my hometown, the warm and welcoming island of Puerto Rico.
 Though it took me a while to admit it, I felt completely out of place at Harvard my freshman year—trapped by how rigid the institution seemed to me.
 It was during a head-clearing walk, however, that I stumbled upon the Barker Center, a place that I soon came to call home (though during thesis time we were on less cordial terms).

 History and Literature defined my undergraduate experience at Harvard.
 As a student, I was passionate about subjects and disciplines that, at first glance, seemed either mutually exclusive or too complicated to study in tandem.
 History and Literature not only supported my interests, it pushed me to think about ways that made working with a multiplicity of stories more academically rigorous and compelling.
 The program also made me cross paths with brilliant scholars like Anna Deeny, Rebeca Hey-Colón, Lorgia García Peña, Elizabeth More, and Frances Sullivan, to name a few.
 The constant exchange between me and my professors culminated in my senior thesis, an exploration of the political history of Calle 13, an urban music band from Puerto Rico.